ARTIST-Association/ARTIST/docs/tutorial_surface_reconstruction.rst

     }

 Regularizers are used to prevent overfitting and ensure that the reconstructed surface is smooth and remains physically plausible, i.e., similar to an ideal surface.
-In the surface reconstruction we use two regularizers:
+We use two regularizers in the surface reconstruction:

+``IdealSurfaceRegularizer``
-- ``IdealSurfaceRegularizer``: Pushes the reconstructed surface towards the shape of an ideal, perfectly flat or canted surface.
+  Pushes the reconstructed surface towards the shape of an ideal, perfectly flat or canted surface.
 Since the overall surface shape is typically known from the heliostat design, the reconstruction mainly focuses on small local deformations.
 This regularizer therefore discourages unrealistic large deviations from an ideal surface.
-- ``SmoothnessRegularizer``: This regularizer promotes smoothness by penalizing large gradients.
-The idea behind this regularizer is that neighboring points on the surface should be similar, therefore very large differences between points is unrealistic.
-We apply this regularizer to both the NURBS control points.
+``SmoothnessRegularizer``
+  Promotes smooth surfaces by penalizing large gradients between neighboring control points.
+  The assumption is that real heliostat surfaces deform smoothly, making abrupt surface variations physically unlikely.

 These regularizers are initialized automatically within the ``SurfaceReconstructor``.
-We can adjust their influence by setting their weights inside the constraints dict.
-Weights of zero deactivate the regularizers completely.
+Their influence can be controlled through the weights specified in the constraints dict.
+Setting a weight to zero disables the corresponding regularizer.

 .. code-block:: python